yookue/ant-buddy-pro/README.md

 import {Foobar} from '@yookue/ant-buddy-pro';
 ```

-Enjoy your coding journey with `ant-buddy-pro`. ✌️
+Enjoy your coding journey with `ant-buddy-pro` ✌️

 ## Document